 #7.
 Replenix Age Restore Nighttime Therapy // This was also from my dermatologist; I was using La Mer because it was the only thing I could find that was rich enough to keep my skin from flaking.
 She seemed to think La Mer is overpriced, and she suggested this instead.
 I love it.
 It’s thick and rich and creamy, and I apply it liberally to my face, neck, and chest every night.
 I also have it on auto-order at Dermstore.

 #8.
-Revision Skincare Nectifirm // Again, if I had to cut back on anything, this product would be the first to go, but I’m currently using it morning and night.
+Revision Skincare Nectifirm // This product is a big splurge, and if I had to cut back on anything, this would be the first to go, but I want to feel like I’m doing something for my neck.
+After all, it’s one of the first areas to show signs of aging, and one that’s easy to overlook in our skincare routine.

 #9.
 RevitaLash // This is my secret to long, luscious lashes.
 Okay, so it’s not much of a secret, as I’m sharing it with the Internet.
 I’ve always had long lashes by nature, but as I’ve aged, they’ve gotten thinner and shorter.
 I’ve tried a few different lash serums, but this is by far my favorite.
 I only need to use it every other night, now that I’m in “maintenance” but I used it every night while my lashes were growing out.